 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-- Choose about ten dominoes to begin.
+- Step 2: Choose around ten dominoes to start out.